Can I put my goal on pause for a little bit?

 Of course, you'll need to remember to turn them back on when you return so that the goal has some sting power again!
 You can also ratchet the graph to cut down on the safety buffer you accrued during your time off.

-There are some other ideas on how to handle PPRs on the Pessimistic Presumptive Reports page.
+There are some other ideas on how to handle PPRs during breaks on the Pessimistic Presumptive Reports page.

 Do Less goals with automatic data